coldtype/coldtype/docs/tutorials/drawbot.rst

 @drawbot_script
 ---------------

-Now that you’ve got the module version of DrawBot installed, with just a little be of preamble, you can now use Coldtype to do anything you'd normally do in a DrawBot script.
+Now that you’ve got the module version of DrawBot installed, with just a little bit of preamble, you can now use Coldtype to do anything you'd normally do in a DrawBot script.

 .. code:: python